superyu1337/EasySave-Reversal/README.md

 # Easy Save Reversal
 Easy Save is a framework to save and load data in unity games.
+Im analysing this using save files from the game "She will punish them".
 The general structure seems to be in small blocks.
 Each block has a key that is a string value, then follows the datatype indicator for the value and then the actual value data.
 A block gets terminated with a `0x7B`